I’m a “music mom.”

 I didn’t realize until I started writing this post how much music has shaped me, too.
 Not because I play an instrument or sing, but because it, too, has helped me to become part of this community.

-A few years ago, one of my husband’s clients, a woman who lives and works in the city, visited our home to deliver some documents.
-She looked around our property and said, “It’s beautiful here.
+A few years ago, one of my husband’s clients, a woman who lives and works in the city, visited our suburban home to deliver some documents.
+She looked around our yard and said, “It’s beautiful here.
 But I could never live in a place that didn’t have a sense of community.”

 I thought of some not-very-nice things to say, but bit my tongue.